splunk/jupyterhub-istio-proxy/README.md

 # jupyterhub-istio-proxy

-`jupyterhub-istio-proxy` is a jupyterhub proxy api implementation that is responsible for configuring istio based on requests from hub.
+`jupyterhub-istio-proxy` is a scalable solution for Jupyterhub's high network traffic demands.
+It implements the jupyterhub proxy api to configure istio based on requests from hub.

 The following requests are supported:
 1. `GET /api/routes`: Gets all routes that have been configured on istio